The 3-piece avalanche rescue kit is a must-have for backcountry adventures. Get this and you'll be safe and secure!

 The iProbe BT is PIEPS's fastest rescue system set.
 The beacon is PIEPS' smallest and lightest model, with a spherical reception range of 50m and a large, easy-to-read display.
 The Micro BT Sensor automatically switches between transmission and reception, reducing switching time and preventing switching errors.
 The iProbe BT probe notifies you of a hit with sound and light, reducing the time from fine search to pinpointing by 60%.
 The set includes the C660 shovel, which allows you to quickly assemble the handle and blade without having to press any buttons

-PIEPS | PIEPS "Micro BT Button" Set
+PIEPS | PIEPS Set "Micro BT Button"

-Beacon: Micro BT Button
+Beacon: Micro BT button

 Shovel: T500 Standard